Getting rid of cockroaches involves multiple steps, from baiting to exclusionary measures.

 Is DIY Cockroach Removal Safe?

-While many homeowners may be tempted to reach for DIY solutions, such as neem oil, diatomaceous earth, and essential oils, the sad truth is many home remedies for cockroaches don’t work as cure-alls.
+While many homeowners may be tempted to reach for DIY solutions, such as neem oil, diatomaceous earth, and essential oils, the sad truth is that many home remedies for cockroaches don’t work as cure-alls.

 Take diatomaceous earth.
 While this powder does attack roaches, the amount you would need to take out a full infestation would be more expensive than hiring an exterminator.